garris/BackstopJS/README.md

 - The HTML front end is a React app.
 It lives in `/compare/src/`

 - The workflow is as follows from the backstopjs root
+  - Start a remote server if you need to work with the approving tests flow

+    ```
+    cd test/configs/ && node ../../cli/index.js remote
+    ```
-	- Run a test with this...
+	- Open another shell and run a test with this...

   	```
   	npm run sanity-test